If you’re under the age of thirty and have never been in a situationship, you can consider yourself lucky.

 7. You’re putting in all the effort

-8. They’re still dating others
+8. They’re still dating other people

 When you’re still in the early stages of dating, it’s normal to continue seeing other people.
 You shouldn’t expect commitment from someone you barely know.